Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Well Funded** (Guess)
-> The effect of Champion of Tymora is increased by `$(amount)%` for each order of magnitude of Gold you have collected in the current adventure, stacking multiplicatively.
+> The effect of Champion of Tymora is increased by 20% for each order of magnitude of Gold you have collected in the current adventure, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>